 Exciting developments in the library.

 Our new library system, Junior Librarian.net, is up and running and accessible via the internet.
-Copy the following URL into the address bar to take a look:
+Click on the picture below to take a look:

 Soon, each pupil will receive a guide booklet to help navigate Junior Librarian.net but please take a look beforehand to explore the features available online.